Futbolita: Career

 In July 2011, Fútbolita launched its own web channel Futbolita.TV, with exclusive videos and interviews featuring English Premier League teams Arsenal, Liverpool and Chelsea.

 In 2019, Ash Hashim became the first Southeast Asian personality to moderate a women's football panel at the Dubai Globe Soccer Awards and International Sports Conference, attended by Cristiano Ronaldo and other global football stars.

 Interviews

 Ash's interviews with world football personalities are a hit with readers in Asia, the United States, South America, and Europe.
 She is also known to be passionate and enthusiastic about the sport, and often shares her funny experiences, when she gets up close and personal with various football personalities.

-Some of the players she has interviewed include Sergio Agüero, Xavi, Cristiano Ronaldo, Luís Fabiano, Carlos Marchena, Víctor Valdés, André Santos, Ricardo Carvalho, Felipe Melo, David de Gea, David Silva, Ricardo Costa, Dani Alves, Nani, Lucas Leiva, Nilmar, Alexandre Pato, Carlos Vela, Dirk Kuyt and more.
+Some of the players she has interviewed in the past include Son Heung-min, Sergio Agüero, Xavi, Cristiano Ronaldo, Luís Fabiano, Carlos Marchena, Víctor Valdés, André Santos, Ricardo Carvalho, Felipe Melo, David de Gea, David Silva, Ricardo Costa, Dani Alves, Nani, Lucas Leiva, Nilmar, Alexandre Pato, Carlos Vela, Dirk Kuyt and more.

 Background

-Ash speaks English, Spanish and conversational Portuguese.
-She is of Welsh, Malaysian, Pakistani and Arab descent and often mentions her grandfather and father as the key influences in her life.
+Ash speaks English, Bahasa Indonesia, Spanish, and conversational Portuguese.
+She is of Singaporean, Pakistani, Arab, and Welsh descent and often mentions her grandfather and father as the key influences in her life.